radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/00-preface.md

 ![An image showing ](Media/expert-mode.jpg)

->**Note - The Main Control Panel saves the last mode (Expert or Standard) when you log out and returns to this mode automatically when you log back in.
-The mode is saved on a per-role basis.**
+>[!note] The Main Control Panel saves the last mode (Expert or Standard) when you log out and returns to this mode automatically when you log back in.
+The mode is saved on a per-role basis.